newwying/Ebsynth_auto_run/README_EN.md

 # Ebsynth Automation Tool

 ## Introduction:
-This tool aims to automate the Ebsynth operation process.
+This tool is designed to automate the Ebsynth workflow.

-## Installation:
+## Direct Use (No Installation Needed):
+Double-click to run `ebsynth_auto_run_app.exe`.

+## Installation (If you encounter issues, try installing in a virtual environment):
 1. Clone the GitHub repository or download the ZIP file.
 2. Use the appropriate Python environment (developed on Python3.9 locally).
-3. Navigate to the directory using `cd` followed by the directory path in the command line.
+3. In the command line, navigate to the directory using `cd` followed by the `directory path`, e.g., `cd C:\Users\Downloads\Ebsynth_auto_run-main`.
-4. Install the required dependencies (you can switch to Tsinghua source if there's an internet issue):
+4. Install the necessary dependencies (replace with Tsinghua source if there are network issues):
     ```
     pip install -r requirements.txt
     ```

+## Installation in a Virtual Environment:
+1. Double-click to run `create_venv.bat`.

-## Configuration (can also be modified in the GUI):
+## Configuration (Can also be modified in the GUI):
 Use `ebsynth_auto_run_config.ini` for configuration.
 You can edit the following parameters:
-- **Mask_control**: Whether you need a mask (Mask Control button).
-If not needed, set to False.
+- **Mask_control**: Determine if you need a mask (overlay button).
+Set to False if not needed.
 Default is True.
-- **Max_workers**: Number of ebsynth files to run simultaneously, depending on your computer's capacity.
+- **Max_workers**: Number of Ebsynth files to run simultaneously, depending on your computer's capacity.
 Default is 3.
 - **WAIT_EXIT_REMOTE_DESKTOP**: Exit remote desktop within 30 seconds.
-Remote desktop might impact mouse clicks (you can try it out first).
-There's no delay by default; change to True if needed.
+Remote desktop might affect mouse clicks (you can test it first).
+Default is no delay; set to True if needed.
 Default is False.

 ## Usage:
-1. Double-click `RunMe.bat`.
+1. Double-click to run `RunMe.bat` (In a virtual environment, double-click to run `RunMe_venv.bat`).
-2. Select the directory of the ebs files you wish to automate.
+2. Select the directory of the ebs files you want to automate.
 3. Click `Start` to begin automation.
-4. After starting the program, do not move the mouse to the corners of the screen, as it may cause program errors.
-5. Once the program completes, it will automatically check the integrity of ebs output files against the image sequence in the `video_frame` folder.
-If there are no missing parts, it will return "Ebsynth generated image integrity check passed!".
 ![GUI Schematic](./images/gui.png)

 ## Termination:
 At any time, you can click `Terminate` to stop the program.

-## Troubleshooting:
+## Points to Note:
-1. Ensure that all image files and Ebsynth files are in the correct directories.
+1. Ensure all image files and Ebsynth files are in the correct directory.
-2. If you encounter issues, check the configuration in `ebsynth_auto_run_config.ini` or refer to the error messages in the output section.
+2. If you encounter issues, check if `ebsynth_auto_run_config.ini` is configured correctly or refer to the error messages in the output bar.
+3. After starting the program, do not move the mouse to the screen corners, as it may cause errors!
+4. After starting the program, keep the GUI at the forefront!
+5. After the program finishes running, it will automatically check for missing image sequences in the `video_frame` folder compared to ebs output files.
+If none are missing, it will return "Ebsynth image integrity check passed!".

-## Note:
+## Caution:
-- This tool automates the Ebsynth process.
-Ensure you have the necessary permissions and all the dependencies.
+- This tool automates the Ebsynth process, ensure you have the necessary permissions and all dependencies.
-- It's a good idea to do a manual test before using it to make sure everything is working properly.
+- Before using, it's a good practice to run a manual test to ensure everything is working properly.

+---